Material & Resource Use

-- In our Massachusetts, North Carolina, California, and Cork locations, recyclables are removed from the waste stream by waste management contractors or municipal providers.
+- In our Massachusetts, New Hampshire, North Carolina, California, and Cork locations, recyclables are removed from the waste stream by waste management contractors or municipal providers.

-- Our Massachusetts locations alone composted more than 102 tonnes.
+- Our Massachusetts locations alone composted more than 138 metric tons of waste.

-- Our Bangalore, India location recycled 20.16 tonnes.
+- Our Bangalore, India location recycled 97.7 metric tons.

 To learn more about EMC’s vision for eWaste, visit Product End-of-Life.

 We are committed to reducing and eliminating the use of hazardous materials in our operations wherever possible.
-Our manufacturing operations generate only small quantities of hazardous waste, as defined by the U.S. and Ireland Environmental Protection Agencies.
-For example:
+We do not use any Ozone-Depleting Chemicals (ODCs) in the manufacturing of our products, and our manufacturing operations generate only small quantities of hazardous waste (as defined by the U.S. and Ireland Environmental Protection Agencies).
+In addition:

 - The Apex, North Carolina manufacturing facility is a Conditionally Exempt Small Quantity Generator (CESQG) of hazardous waste and a Small Quantity Handler (SQH) of universal waste.
-As a CESQG, the Apex facility generates less than 220 pounds of hazardous waste in any calendar month.
+As a CESQG, the Apex facility generates less than 0.1 metric ton of hazardous waste in any calendar month.

-- The Franklin, Massachusetts manufacturing facility is registered as a Small Quantity Generator (SQG) of hazardous waste and waste oil, and is considered a SQH of universal waste.
-As an SQG, the Franklin facility generates less than 2,200 pounds of hazardous waste in any calendar month.
+- The Franklin, Massachusetts, manufacturing facility is registered as a Small Quantity Generator (SQG) of hazardous waste and waste oil, and is considered a SQH of universal waste.
+As an SQG, the Franklin facility generates less than 1 metric ton of hazardous waste in any calendar month.

-- As SQHs, the Apex and Franklin facilities accumulate less than 11,000 pounds of universal waste on-site at any time.
+- As SQHs, the Apex and Franklin facilities accumulate less than 5 metric tons of universal waste onsite at any time.